Political Parties Slam Cyril Ramaphosa for Commission of Inquiry and Senzo Mchunu’s Special Leave

 "This judiciary is very questionable," he said.

-Nhdhlela added that it was suspicious that Ramahosa would appoint the same judiciary that Mkhwanazi implicated in a nationwide drug syndicate.
+Ndhlela added that it was suspicious that Ramaphosa would appoint the same judiciary that Mkhwanazi implicated in a nationwide drug syndicate.

-In a related article, Briefly News reported that the Public Protector launched a formal investigation into the allegations Mkhwanzzi made against Mchunu.
-This was after the African Transformation Movement called for a probe into Mchunu's conduct.
+In a related article, Briefly News reported that the Public Protector launched a formal investigation into the allegations Mkhwanzi made against Mchunu.
+This was after the African Transformation Movement (ATM) called for a probe into Mchunu's conduct.

 Source: Briefly News